Jill Biden: Subsequent activities (2025–present)

 Vice President Harris went on to lose the election in November 2024, setting up a return to power of the previous administration.
 In December 2024, Jill Biden announced that she had finished the semester and had "taught ... my final class ever at Northern Virginia Community College."
 It was not stated whether she might teach again elsewhere.

 No longer in office, the Bidens returned to Delaware.
 The presidential loss in 2024 had come amid a series of defeats for Democrats at multiple electoral levels and vote-share declines in many demographics, and occasioned considerable soul-searching about what had gone wrong.
 A spate of books came out about the campaign and election and how President Biden's team had behaved in regards to him.
 One of these works, Original Sin, looked back at crucial stages of her husband's presidency and re-election campaign and portrayed her as having been increasingly involved in her husband's decision-making process and unwilling to take to heart any critical views about his abilities to do the job going forward.
 With respect to post-mortems of that time, she objected to criticisms of her having been too protective of her husband, especially when they came "from some of our so-called friends", with one example of that being Alexandra Pelosi's having analogized her to Lady Macbeth, which she said was "very hurtful".

 In April 2025, it was announced that Biden was taking on the position of chair of a new Women's Health Network initiative with the Milken Institute.
 This was seen as a follow-on to her role in the White House Initiative on Women's Health Research.

-In May 2025, Leo Terrell, the Senior Counsel to the Assistant Attorney General for Civil Rights, drew media attention after suggesting that Jill Biden should face criminal charges for "elder abuse."
-He argued that she was aware of President Joe Biden’s health issues yet remained silent during his reelection campaign.
+In May 2025, Leo Terrell, the Senior Counsel to the Assistant Attorney General for Civil Rights, drew media attention after suggesting that Jill Biden should face criminal charges for "elder abuse".
+He argued that she was aware of President Joe Biden's health issues yet remained silent during his reelection campaign.
 Terrell reiterated his stance in a series of posts on X, including one that read, "Elder Abuse!
 Criminal Charges??"

+Biden's book View from the East Wing: A Memoir was published in June 2026 by Gallery Books.
+In it, she fully discusses for the first time her feelings around the end of her husband's reelection campaign in 2024.
+During that month, Biden and her husband also attended the opening ceremony for the Barack Obama Presidential Center.